 Just silliness?
 I don’t think so.
 And given the gravity of the inherent nihilism within the big bang model, it is most important that the two leading theorists for it, be intellectually honest, even after a lifetime of devotion to it.
 Everyone must be prepared to challenge their most cherished concepts.

 We all need to reconsider the necessity of a big bang.
 Thank you.

 * * * * *

 This note is a result of a posting about the so-called Inflationary Epoch.
 In 1978 and 1979 Alan Guth of MIT wrote groundbreaking works whereby his concept of The Inflationary Universe became part of the core anatomy of the big bang theory.
-This note was sent to Prof Dr. Guth via email and it was titled, Inflationary processes:
+This note was sent to Prof Dr. Guth via email and it was titled, Inflationary processes.